gatsbyjs/gatsby/text/000-cli-redesign.md

 Why should we *not* do this?
 Please consider:

-- implementation cost, both in term of code size and complexity
+- Implementation cost, both in term of code size and complexity
-- whether the proposed feature can be implemented in user space
+- Whether the proposed feature can be implemented in user space
-- the impact on teaching people Gatsby
+- The impact on teaching people Gatsby
-- integration of this feature with other existing and planned features
+- Integration of this feature with other existing and planned features
-- cost of migrating existing Gatsby applications (is it a breaking change?)
+- Cost of migrating existing Gatsby applications (is it a breaking change?)

 There are tradeoffs to choosing any path.
 Attempt to identify them here.